 Protecting the pinchweld from unnecessary scratches is an industry best practice, for safe and long-lasting bonds.

 When a windshield is removed, the next step is to trim back the old adhesive bead, which lays directly on top of a painted pinchweld.
 Scratching the pinchweld is no different than scratching the fender, or any other painted surface of a vehicle.
 The only difference is that the pinchweld is not visible after the repair.
 When trimming the bead, it is vital to trim it back with the least amount of damage to the paint.

-The most common and careless method of removing the old adhesive bead is completed by using a utility blaze attached to a long knife to trim the old bead out while the tip of the utility blade comes in contact with the paint and scratches the pinchweld.
+The most common and careless method of removing the old adhesive bead is completed by using a utility blaze attached to a long knife while the tip of the utility blade comes in contact with the paint and scratches the pinchweld.
 This is undoubtedly the #1 cause of rust development in the pinchweld.
 Rust damage will eventually lead to water intrusion – it’s only a matter of time.